-Appium is one of the open source tools which is widely used for automation testing of mobile apps.
-The tool is used to test apps in iOS and Android platforms.
-Appium is suitable for testing all kinds of mobile applications, i.e. Native applications build on iOS and Android platforms, hybrid mobile apps, and the web browser based mobile apps.
+Appium is one of the open-source tools which is widely used for automation testing of mobile apps.
+The tool is used to test apps on iOS and Android platforms.
+Appium is suitable for testing all kinds of mobile applications, i.e. Native applications build on iOS and Android platforms, hybrid mobile apps, and web browser-based mobile apps.

-Based on the coding platforms, the mobile apps are differentiated as follows:
+Based on the coding platforms, mobile apps are differentiated as follows:

 Native Apps: Native apps are those where the mobile applications are built on iOS SDK and Android SDK.

-Web Apps: Mobile applications are built in such a way that they access the mobile browsers and work exactly like an application.
-Appium supports Safari browser for iOS platform and chrome in Android platform.
+Web Apps: Mobile applications are built in such a way that they access mobile browsers and work exactly like an application.
+Appium supports the Safari browser for iOS platforms and chrome in the Android platform.

-Appium is a HTTP server but written in NodeJS which internally creates and also handles the webdriver sessions.
-If we compare the Appium web server and the Selenium Web driver, the approach is very similar.
+Appium is an HTTP server but written in NodeJS which internally creates and also handles the web driver sessions.
+If we compare the Appium web server and the Selenium Web Driver, the approach is very similar.

-Appium is nothing but a HTTP server which is written in node.Js
+Appium is nothing but an HTTP server that is written in node.Js

-The Appium tool only supports iOS and Android and doesn’t support windows platform.
+The Appium tool only supports iOS and Android and doesn’t support the Windows platform.
 The Appium architecture is different from iOS to Android.